nmoschkin/KuCoin.NET/README.md

   * Note: You cannot multiplex a private feed onto a public feed.

-Granular observations are possible with feeds that support more than one symbol subscribed simultaneously.
-These are based on the __GranularFeedBase__ abstract class.

 All of the feeds implement the __IObservable<T>__ pattern.
 The ViewModels in the example app implement the __IObserver<T>__ pattern where applicable.

 ## Running the sample app